Uzaifm127/Joke_Generator/README.md

 To run the Joke Generator locally, follow these steps:

-1.Clone the repository: git clone https://github.com/your-username/Joke_Generator.git
+1. Clone the repository: git clone https://github.com/your-username/Joke_Generator.git
-2.Open any code editor in Joke_Generator directory.
+2. Open any code editor in Joke_Generator directory.
-3.Open the index.html file and uncomment the rest link which links CSS file locally.
+3. Open the index.html file and uncomment the rest link which links CSS file locally.
-4.Open the index.html file and uncomment the rest script which links JS file locally.
+4. Open the index.html file and uncomment the rest script which links JS file locally.
-5.Comment out that link and script which has /Joke_Generator/ at starting.
+5. Comment out that link and script which has /Joke_Generator/ at starting.

 ## Usage

-1.Open the Joke Generator in your web browser.
+1. Open the Joke Generator in your web browser.
-2.Click the "Generate" button to generate a random joke.
+2. Click the "Generate" button to generate a random joke.
-3.Enjoy a good laugh!
+3. Enjoy a good laugh!

 ## Customization